jap18021/cse2102/final/README.md

 Make sure that you are in the correct directory.
 Navigate to Lab 0 with `cd cse2102/final/quiz` in the terminal.

+## 1.3 Run tests

+Make sure everything is running good.
+Execute `npm test` in the terminal to run the three tests.

 # 2. Start the quiz... if you dare.

 It's called a quiz but it seems more menacing than that... perhaps this _quiz_ will decide my fate?